-IMiS®/ARChive Server uses the recommendations of the LTANS to mathematically check integrity.
+IMiS/ARChive Server uses the recommendations of the LTANS to mathematically check integrity.
 LTANS (Long-Term Archive and Notary Services) is a body that prescribes de facto standards for long-term content archiving procedures.
+Entities are included in the procedure according to the rules described below (see chapter 3.6.7 Rules).
+It is recommended that rules are written in such a way that only unchangeable entities (i.e. closed entities) are included in the authentication process.
+Since the content of the entities can later be changed, proofs for such entity are generated repeatedly.

-Only entities that are closed can be included in the process.
-Documents in folders and subfolders do not have a separate status.
-They are therefore included in the process indirectly when their parent folder is closed.
-Additionally, an entity must have at least one metadata designating that it is an object of the AIP or Archival Information Package.
-The AIP is an XML representation of the content and metadata of an entity and is described in detail below.
+Additionally, an entity must have at least one metadata that denotes it is an object of an Archival Information Package - AIP.

+AIP is an XML representation of the content of the entity and its metadata, and is described in more detail below.